olshevski/compose-navigation-reimagined/docs/nav-controller.md

 ## NavBackstack

-You may access current backstack entries the last [NavAction](/compose-navigation-reimagined/animations/#navaction) through `backstack` property of NavController.
+You may access current backstack entries and the last [NavAction](/compose-navigation-reimagined/animations/#navaction) through `backstack` property of NavController.
 This property is backed up by [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) and any changes to it will notify composition.

 If you want to listen for backstack changes outside of composition you may set `onBackstackChange` listener of NavController.